hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 logging.level.com.hashgraph = WARN
 ```

-### Levels

 This configuration demonstrates how to set a global default logging level (`INFO`).
 It also illustrates how to specify logging levels for packages and classes.
 For example, everything under `com.swirlds.common.crypto` is set to `DEBUG`, except for `com.swirlds.common.crypto.Signature`, which is explicitly set to `WARN`.
 Similarly, all loggers within `com.hashgraph` default to `WARN`.
 This approach ensures that loggers inherit the most specific level defined in the configuration, providing both flexibility and precision in logging management.

+### Markers

 To provide developers with more control and flexibility in logging, the configuration supports filters for markers.
 This feature allows developers to focus on log messages associated with specific markers, regardless of the logger's log level.
 Here's a sample configuration for marker filters:

 ```properties
 # Marker filter configuration